 “I was looking for a complete package that would give me information about the education system in India and abroad, exciting and emerging career opportunities, deep insights into careers and colleges, information on entrance exams and admission process, and a lot more.
 This course gave me an overview of all of it.”

 An online course in this digital era is the most preferred form of learning by a majority of professionals across the globe.

-Shreya shared her experience of the Global Career Counsellor certification that covers 15 modules in a Video-PDF format over a duration of 40 hours.
-The certification comes with the following takeaways:
+Shreya shared her experience of the Global Career Counsellor Program that covers 15 modules in a Video-PDF format over a duration of 40 hours.
+The program comes with the following takeaways:

 - Recognized by India’s top schools & universities